ministryofjustice/modernisation-platform-configuration-management/ansible/roles/oasys-sqs-receiver/README.md

 - OASys is installed on the database server
 - The server has access to AWS Secrets Manager
 - The server has access to the S3 bucket containing the SqsReceiveMessage release zip
-- The Amazon Corretto repository is configured on the server
+- The  repository to downlod OpenJDK is configured on the server
 - The Oracle user has read/write access to the deployment directory
 - Required variables are defined in inventory or group_vars